ddbego/cert-issuer/README.md

 # cert-issuer

-The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin or Ethereum blockchains.
+The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin, Ethereum, or Layer2 blockchains.
 That transaction includes the hash of the certificate itself.

 Blockcerts v3 is released.
 This new version of the standard leverages the [W3C Verifiable Credentials specification](https://www.w3.org/TR/vc-data-model/), and documents are signed with [MerkleProof2019 LD signature](https://w3c-ccg.github.io/lds-merkle-proof-2019/).
 Use of [DIDs (Decentralized Identifiers)](https://www.w3.org/TR/did-core/) is also possible to provide more cryptographic proof of the ownership of the issuing address.
 See [section](#working-with-dids) down below